Espresso Nice Pork Carnitas

 When the pork has finished doing its thing, remove from the oven and transfer that tin foil that has been covering it to a baking sheet.
 Scoop out the pork pieces and lay on the tin foil lined baking sheet.
 Shred each piece a couple times using 2 forks.
 Evenly distribute the pork on the baking sheet.

 With the remaining liquid in the casserole dish, strain into a small, heavy bottom saucepan.
 Bring the contents of the sauce pan to a boil on high heat, lower and simmer until reduced and syrupy.
 Then spoon about 1/4 cup over the pork that has been patiently waiting for you on the baking sheet.
-Safe the rest of the liquid, if any, for another time.
+Save the rest of the liquid, if any, for another time.

 Turn the broiler to high and place the meat under the broiler for about 5-10 minutes.
 Watch carefully as the heat is intense and could burn.
 Would still be delicious, however.
 Take it out when you see a nice even browning.
 Place in your favourite serving bowl with the rest of your fixings and corn tortillas.